samson-bakos/SnoopChat/README.md

 ## Getting Started

-To experience SnoopChat, simply visit [SnoopChat](https://snoopchat.streamlit.app) and start typing your messages to interact with Snoop Dogg's virtual counterpart.
+To try SnoopChat, simply visit [SnoopChat](https://snoopchat.streamlit.app) and start typing your messages to interact with Snoop Dogg's virtual counterpart.

 Thank you for using SnoopChat!
-If you have any questions or feedback, feel free to reach out to the project maintainers.
+If you have any questions or feedback, feel free to reach out to the project maintainer at samsonbakos@hotmail.com.